JustWhit3/useful-guides/ROOT/Installation/Uninstall.md

 PLease read the following guide carefully in order to uninstall the framework correctly.
 The procedure is the same whatever is the operating system you used to install ROOT.

 To uninstall the ROOT framework from your computer you have first to open an Ubuntu / MacOS shell and find the path in which the ROOT folder is located (without entering it).
-If this path corresponds to the `home` folder you don't have to do anything, but if it is different you have to reach it with:
+If this path corresponds to the `$HOME` directory you don't have to do anything, but if it is different you have to reach it with:
 ```shell
 cd /path/to/root/folder
 ```